Open North American Championships: Structure

 The Open North American Championships is a three-day race featuring heats of 20.3 mi on the first two days and a 27.6 mi heat on the final day.
 Mushers must use a sled driven by one person and can have an unlimited number of dogs, with a minimum of five dogs per team.
 The team with the fastest cumulative time wins.

 The ONAC attracts competitors from around the world, including teams from Canada, Europe, and Japan.
 Mushers consider the race course at Creamer’s Field to be the "Indianapolis 500" of sprint dog mushing, highlighting its prestige and the speed-focused nature of the event.
 Alongside the Fur Rendezvous Open World Championships in Anchorage and the Tok Race of Champions, the Open North American Championships is recognized as one of the Triple Crown events of Alaska sprint sled dog racing.
-Egil Ellis has won it 12 times, followed by Blayne "Buddy" Streeper with nine wins, and George Attla with eight wins.
+Egil Ellis has won it 12 times, Blayne "Buddy" Streeper with 12 wins, and George Attla with eight wins.